seanfcottrell/MCIST/README.md

 # Tutorial

-In tutorial.ipynb we present a brief example of the TAST workflow for Spatial Domain Detection on the ST HER2 positive breast tumor data.
+In tutorial.ipynb we present a brief example of the TAST workflow for Spatial Domain Detection on the ST HER2 positive breast tumor data sample H1.

 # Citations
 ...